payalsin/F5-ACI-Labs/AppCenter-dcloud-workingdraft/docs/app_configuration.rst

    |

 6. Navigate to Local Traffic- > Pools -> Pool List.
 Click on 'web_pool'.
-Click on the Members tab and view the pool memebers configured
+Click on the Members tab and view the pool members configured

    |